The Tragedy of Mathematics in Russia: Roles of Luzin's Students

-Narrating his reminiscences of P.~S. Aleksandroff, A.~N. Kolmogorov told in~1982 \cite{Tikh}: ``My entire life as a whole was full of happiness.''
-Neither he nor Aleksandroff nor other participants of the persecution of Luzin had ever treated the ``case of Luzin'' as a common tragedy with Luzin.
+Neither he nor Aleksandroff nor other participants of the persecution of Luzin had ever treated the Luzin case as a common tragedy with Luzin.
 They were correct in this judgement but on the grounds completely different from those they declared.

 If Luzin were guilty then his fault would belong to the sphere of the personal mathematical relations between a teacher and a student.
 No convincing evidence of Luzin's plagiarism was ever submitted.
 The alleged accusations that he ascribed to H.~Lebesgue (1875--1941) or kept a grip of Suslin's results are poorly disguised and baseless.
-To prove the scientific misconduct of Luzin it was alleged that Luzin played the underdog and flattered Lebesgue by attributing to Lebesgue his sieve method.
-On the other hand, Lebesgue wrote in his preface to the Luzin book on analytic sets as follows: ``Anyone will be astonished to find out from Luzin's book that I had incidentally invented the sieve method and was the first to construct an analytic set.
-However, nobody could be more amazed than me.
-Mr. Luzin feels himself happy only when he has managed to ascribe his own discoveries to someone else'' \cite{Lebesgue}.
-The students were ``more pious than the Pope.''
+To prove the scientific misconduct of Luzin it was alleged that Luzin ingratiated and flattered H.~Lebesgue by ascribing Luzin's sieve method to H.~Lebesgue.
+On the other hand, H.~Lebesgue wrote in his preface to the Luzin book on analytic sets (cp.~\cite{Lebesgue}):

+\begin{itemize} \item[]{ Anyone will be astonished to find out from Luzin's book that I had incidentally invented the sieve method and was the first to construct an analytic set.
+But nobody could be more amazed than me.
+Mr. Luzin feels himself happy only when he has managed to ascribe his own discoveries to someone else.} \end{itemize}

+The students were ``more Catholic than the Pope.''\endnote{ The corresponding excerpt of the shorthand minutes of the meeting of the Commission on July 13, 1936 is as follows: \cite[p.~196--197]{Case}:

+{\bf Aleksandroff.} As regards obsequiousness, I suggest that we will use the genuine words of the lips of Lebesgue: (Reads in French).
+Concerning this matter, I have explanations that I can explicate as thoroughly as need be.
+The ``strange mania'' in question, I would say, is a deeply premeditated idea.
+He ascribed to Lebesgue his belongings and he did it in so dopey manner.
+No sane person would ever ascribe them to Lebesgue.
+The thing is that doing so he creates his reputation of the person who ascribes his own ideas to someone else; but when the matter concerns his own students then he robbed their belongings while hiding behind this screen.

+{\bf Lyusternik.} This kind of defence sounded at the meeting in the [Steklov {\bf(S.~K.)}] Institute.
+Precisely this way of defence that was clearly inspired by him: How might it happen that N.~N. grips the results of the others if Lebesgue himself writes these words about him?

+{\bf Aleksandroff.} This is an obsequious system since it is uncustomary in academic circles to ascribe someone's own results to anybody else.
+Therefore, we see here, on the one hand, his flattery of Lebesgue and, on the other hand, the arranging of the screen that allows him to behave so. }